 There's no legal requirement to include boilerplate clauses in commercial contracts.
 Contracts can operate perfectly well without them.
 Trainee solicitors know the real value in boilerplate clauses is increasing contractual certainty.

 Whether or not it’s appropriate to include any one (or another) boilerplate clause will depend upon the contract and what you're trying to do in the contract.

-Small changes in wording to a standard boilerplate clauses can make a dramatic difference to the legal effect of the contract, as you can see from the examples list below.
+Small changes in wording to a standard boilerplate clauses can make a dramatic difference to the legal effect of the contract, as you can see from the list of examples below.

 And then rarely will every boilerplate clause be required for a commercial or business contract.
 Often it won’t make sense to include all of them.

 In some cases, boilerplate clauses remove legal rights which a party would expect to have.

 Knowing what they do changes the way you read contracts to work out things such as:

 - the legal effect of the contract and how it's likely to be interpreted

 - whether you have the rights you thought you have - or don't